bitwarden/help/_articles/organizations/user-types-access-control.md

 **Hide Passwords**
 - This option hides passwords, TOTP seeds, and any custom fields of type *hidden* in this collection.
 This also disables the ability for an end-user to copy a password.
 In this configuration, an item may only be used with auto-fill.

+{% warning %}
+Enabling hidden passwords prevents the easy copy and paste of hidden items, however it does not completely prevent user access to this information.
+Please treat hidden passwords as you would any shared credential.
+{% endwarning %}

 {% image organizations/user-types-access-control.png %}